jonlpersson/ed-latimore/site/_drafts/why-real-self-improvement-sucks.md

 I again think of my [problems with alcoho](/how-to-know-if-you-have-a-drinking-problem/)l.
 It wasn’t until I was able to look myself in the mirror and admit to myself that I was loser that I was actually able to become a winner.
 I had to take an objective assessment of my income and prospects for increasing that income and realize that I was broke.

-I once watched an interview by Hotep Jesus and was able to describe this mooment best, as he had gone through it in his own life: “My ego didn’t match my perspective of myself.”
+I once watched an interview by [Hotep Jesus](https://bryansharpe.co/){: target="_blank" rel="noopener noreferrer"} and was able to describe this moment best, as he had gone through it in his own life: “My ego didn’t match my perspective of myself.”
 This is the type of revelation that you can only make if you’re in the process of crumbling illusions that you’ve built about your life so far.
 It’s the type of realization you can only make once you get honest about your objective position in life.

 You can’t get a date and you have no social life (relationships are lacking)?
 Then lowering your body fat and building muscle will make you healthy and more attractive.
 Picking up a hobby will make you more interesting and expose you to a new social group to bond with.